-Further information on hardening Microsoft Windows operating systems can also be found in the Microsoft Security Baselines Blog.
+Further information on hardening Microsoft Windows operating systems can also be found in Microsoft's Windows 11 Security Book and on the Microsoft Security Baselines Blog website.

 Further information on hardening Linux workstations and servers can be found in ASD's Hardening Linux workstations and servers publication.